Clock synchronization with correlated photons: Methods

-The final synchronization jitter after live correction during a communication session is decided by clock drift and number of correlation events.
+The final synchronization jitter after live correction during a communication session is decided by the clock drift and the number of correlation events.
 Here we present analytical estimations of the synchronization limits that might be helpful for easy transfer to any communication scenario.
-The most important parameter is the instantaneous clock skew during a communication session.
+The most important parameter is the instantaneous clock frequency skew during a communication session.
 If it is nonzero, due to insufficient correction, the synchronization jitter will be nonzero.
-The clock skew derives from two or more detected peak locations $\tau_1$ and $\tau_2$ with temporal separation of $T_\text{meas}$,
+The clock frequency skew $\Delta u$ is calculated from two or more detected peak locations $\tau_1$ and $\tau_2$ with temporal separation of $T_\text{meas}$,